 The market places for sharing data that we develop are similar to Netflix.
-You rent a movie, but you can’t just pass the movie on to someone else.’Cees de Laat, chair of the group.
+You rent a movie, but you can’t just pass the movie on to someone else.’Cees de Laat, former chair of the group.

 The Complex Cyber Infrastructure (CCI) group is part of the Informatics Institute at the University of Amsterdam.
 CCI focuses on the complexity of man-made systems on all scales.
 This scale can be small, like the devices that you carry with you, or the apps they are running, or the communication protocols these apps use to interact.
 It can be also comprehensive, as in large systems such as data centres or multi-domain networks.

 The complexity of these systems is caused by the fact that more and more cyber infrastructure - e.g. routers, switches, the cloud - is reprogrammable nowadays.
 This offers many possibilities, but it also makes the equipment more difficult to operate and less transparent.
 Further, there is the complexity of mapping in computational terms the data sharing requirements which are defined at societal level, through legislation, organizational policies, private data-sharing agreements, and consents.